DOI-ONRR/doi-extractives-data/_explore/default.md

       <h5 class="landing-heading"><a href="{{site.baseurl}}/explore/federal-revenue-by-location/">Federal revenue by location</a></h5>
       <button class="accordion-button" accordion-button title="Toggle for federal revenue by location"></button>
       <div class="accordion-content">
-        <p class="landing-description">Revenue from extractive industries on federal lands and waters in fiscal year 2013 totaled about $13.4 billion, or 0.4% of total $3.4 trillion in revenue collected across the federal government. <a href="{{site.baseurl}}/explore/federal-revenue-by-location/">Explore revenue on federal lands and waters</a> from 2004 to 2013 by state, county and offshore areas.</p>
+        <p class="landing-description">Revenue from extractive industries on federal lands and waters in fiscal year 2013 totaled about $13.4 billion, or 0.4% of total $3.4 trillion in revenue collected across the federal government. <a href="{{site.baseurl}}/explore/federal-revenue-by-location/">Explore revenue on federal lands and waters</a> from 2004 to 2013 by state, county, or offshore area.</p>
       </div>
     </div>
     <div class="container-half landing-section" accordion-item accordion-open="true">
       <h5 class="landing-heading"><a href="{{site.baseurl}}/explore/federal-revenue-by-company/">Federal revenue by company</a></h5>
       <button class="accordion-button" accordion-button title="Toggle for federal revenue by company"></button>
       <div class="accordion-content">
         <p class="landing-description">In 2013, the federal government collected over $9.8 billion in royalties from resources extracted on federal lands.
-Some of the companies that paid the most include Chevron Corporation, Shell, BP America Inc., and Exxon Mobile Corporation. <a href="{{site.baseurl}}/explore/federal-revenue-by-company/">Explore revenues on federal lands and waters in 2013 by company</a> and revenue type.</p>
+Some of the companies that paid the most include Chevron, Shell, BP, and Exxon Mobile. <a href="{{site.baseurl}}/explore/federal-revenue-by-company/">Explore revenues on federal lands and waters in 2013 by company</a> and revenue type.</p>
       </div>
     </div>
     <div class="container-half landing-section" accordion-item accordion-open="true">
       <h5 class="landing-heading"><a href="{{site.baseurl}}/explore/reconciliation/">Reconciliation</a></h5>
       <button class="accordion-button" accordion-button title="Toggle for reconciliation"></button>
       <div class="accordion-content">
-        <p class="landing-description">As part of USEITI, companies report payments to the government (e.g., rents, taxes, royalties) and the government reports what it received.
+        <p class="landing-description">As part of USEITI, companies report payments to the government and the government reports what it received.
 These figures are compiled, reconciled, and published.
 In the future, this dataset will be interactive.
 For now, you can <a href="{{site.baseurl}}/explore/reconciliation/">learn about the reconciliation process</a> or <a href="{{site.baseurl}}/downloads/#reconciliation">download the dataset</a>.</p>
       </div>
     </div>
     <div class="container-half landing-section" accordion-item accordion-open="true">